 One of the most popular food favorites, Weetbix is enjoyed by everyone, from college students to the elderly in residential homes.
 Heartily packed with fiber, it often comes with a mix of dry fruits, berries or a controlled amount of sugar.
 It is usually eaten with milk and has been one of the countries favorite foods for a long time.

 This iconic cake is often referred to as the National Cake of the country.
 It is considered as the perfect snack with tea and is often baked during social events like fundraiser and charity events.
 The cake usually has some coconut chips, jam between two halves and thick icing on the surface.

-This is another dish that is worth trying when here.
+This is another dish that is worth trying when here that is also available at restaurants in Gold Coast.
 It is very savory and delicious.
-It is as captivating as consulting an australian essay writing service, knowing that you will be satisfied with the outcome and taste.
+It is as captivating as consulting an Australian essay writing service, knowing that you will be satisfied with the outcome and taste.
 The lamb is often grilled with garlic, rosemary and olive oil – a combination that produces a scent scintillating enough to draw people to it.